 Filing bankruptcy in Oklahoma most often involves filing for either Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 Consumers more commonly file chapter 7 bankruptcy though each of these methods has pros and cons.
 For either way, with few exceptions, you will be required to take an Oklahoma credit counseling program with an approved agency within 180 days before filing.

-For example, Chapter 7 bankruptcy has more stringent income qualification requirements and also requires the debtor to have his non-exempt assets sold.
+Chapter 7 bankruptcy has more stringent income qualification requirements (you have to pass the Oklahoma means test) and requires the debtor to have his non-exempt assets sold.
 A Chapter 13 bankruptcy, on the other hand, is easier to qualify for if you have a higher income as it lets you retain all of your possessions.
 However, Chapter 13 will not just forgive eligible debts like a Chapter 7 will; instead, you will need to pay back some or all of those debts over a 3-5 year repayment program that your creditors must approve.
-Making a decision to file Chapter 7, Chapter 13 or any type of bankruptcy as a consumer is an important one and one that you shouldn't make until you are fully informed about all your options.
+Deciding to file Chapter 7, Chapter 13, or any type of bankruptcy as a consumer is an important one that you shouldn't make until you are fully informed about your options.

 Life goes on after bankruptcy.
 And we can help you get there.
 For a free, no-obligation review of your case, simply contact us.
 Our bankruptcy lawyers can help you get your finances -- and your life -- back on track.